-Financial coach, advisor, planner… they sound like basically the same thing, right?
+Financial coach, counselor, advisor, planner… they sound like basically the same thing, right?
 In the financial world, however, each of these roles is vastly different from the others.

 A financial coach is a person on your team who can help you establish financial goals, develop a personalized system for budgeting, make a game plan for getting out of debt, and show you how to save for future expenses.